 Safe Driving On Sydney Motorways

-There are a lot of Sydney motorways on which you may have to drive with your learner’s licence or provisional licence.
-Roads like the Westlink M7, the Eastern Distributor, and Sydney Harbour Bridge can all be very intimidating for new drivers.
+You’ll likely drive on Sydney motorways as a learner or P-plater.
+Roads like the Westlink M7, Eastern Distributor, and Sydney Harbour Bridge can feel intimidating for new drivers.

 So, how can you drive safely on Sydney motorways?
 Here are a few top tips from LTrent Driving School – follow them, and make sure you drive safely.